dccl90/plugin-survey/README.md

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example, `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.

 Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex to provide them globally.

+Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
+If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).